serverwentdown/wireguard-negotiator/README.md

 ## Server

-The "server" manages a WireGuard interface, treating a WireGuard configuration file as a database.
+The "server" manages a WireGuard interface, ~~treating a WireGuard configuration file as a database~~ (TODO).
 It assumes this interface and configuration exists.
 It only adds new peers to the configuration file and interface, and does not delete existing configuration.

 The "server" also exposes the HTTP server with the following endpoints: